shachar-bar/Knowledge_graph/README.md

-## Enhanced Retrieval-Augmented Generation Framework for Fake News Detection
+## Enhanced Retrieval-Augmented Generation explainability using semantic enrichment knowledge graph

 ### This is part of my PhD research project.